 - Image sizes designated by your theme.

-What becomes costly is when you want to rework the actual structure of the site or make things function differently than the theme or a plugin is set up to do.
-Things such as moving non-widgetized areas, creating new widgets or increasing/decreasing the height or width or position of elements can create a domino effect of changes.
+What becomes costly is when you want to rework the actual structure of the site or make things function differently than the theme or a plugin is coded to do.
+Variables such as moving non-widgetized areas, repositioning real estate, creating new widgets or increasing/decreasing the height or width or position of elements can create a domino effect of changes.
+And have a negative impact on responsiveness.

 The More it Does The More to Learn

-Click on every page, post and drop down example to make sure the site’s structure and layout is what is required for your project.
-Keep in mind that demos are loaded up with all the possibilities and that you do not have to integrate all the features as they are displayed.
-We do have flexibility there as well.
+Click on every page, post and drop down example to make sure the site's structure and layout is what is required for your project.
+Keep in mind that demos are loaded up with all the possibilities and that you do not necessarily have to integrate all the features as they are displayed.

 Know How You Want to Organize Your Content